nalbarr/hello-luke-java/README.md

 * [hello-luke-cljs](https://github.com/nalbarr/hello-luke-cljs)
 * [hello-luke-haskell](https://github.com/nalbarr/hello-luke-haskell)

-### Go pro
+### Go pro, Advanced Topics
 (NLA) you get here, then you know you are really good.
+Define your own path.

 #### What the world wants and needs - Cognitive / AI experts !!!
 (NLA) Cognitive is about a partnership between humans and machines.
 Really it is about that humans learns and machines learn and now we will find it hard to know the difference when we do every day tasks.

-Do not get too distracted with only the "Data Science" hype as intersection between CS, Math/Statistics, and a Busines/Domain.
+Do not get too distracted with only the "Data Science" hype as intersection between CS, Math/Statistics, and a Business/Domain.
 It is definitely what is hot but I think those that understand that PLUS cognitive / AI will be the future technology leaders.
 Think of it as building "learning systems" or "systems that learn".
 Also, your generation may even be doing quantum by the time you finish university.

 Here are some foundational courses I found useful for me to learn fast about it.
 The world moves fast and you may never really be an expert at anything but it does not means you can not learn fast and possibly faster than the main stream.

 You can refer to below.
 I either completed the courses are audited the pieces that were necessary for industry projects, mentoring and teaching.
+I hope you build your own list over time.
+There is too much in the world to learn.

 * [Machine Learning - Andrew Ng, Stanford](https://github.com/nalbarr/coursera-stanford-machine-learning)
 * [Neural Networks - Geoff Hinton, University of Toronto](https://github.com/nalbarr/coursera-uoft-neural-networks)